-Several other Lake Michigan communities have also developed or are working on conservation/sustainability initiatives.
-The northeastern Illinois region has several organizations who work with local government to help them become more sustainable.
+There are many other Lake Michigan communities that have also developed or are working on conservation/sustainability initiatives.
+The northeastern Illinois region has several organizations, including the ISAWWA (Illinois region) who work with local government to help them become more sustainable.
 These initiatives are also moving outside the Lake Michigan water service region.